biolink/biolink-model/docs/index.md

          * [Genome](Genome.md) - A genome is the sum of genetic material within a cell or virion.
          * [Genotype](Genotype.md) - An information content entity that describes a genome by specifying the total variation in genomic sequence and/or gene expression, relative to some established background
          * [Haplotype](Haplotype.md) - A set of zero or more Alleles on a single instance of a Sequence[VMC]
+         * [MacromolecularComplex](MacromolecularComplex.md) - A stable assembly of two or more macromolecules, i.e. proteins, nucleic acids, carbohydrates or lipids, in which at least one component is a protein and the constituent parts function together.
          * [NucleicAcidSequenceMotif](NucleicAcidSequenceMotif.md) - A linear nucleotide sequence pattern that is widespread and has, or is conjectured to have, a biological significance. e.g. the TATA box promoter motif, transcription factor binding consensus sequences.
+         * [NucleosomeModification](NucleosomeModification.md) - A chemical modification of a histone protein within a nucleosome octomer or a substitution of a histone with a variant histone isoform. e.g. Histone 4 Lysine 20 methylation (H4K20me), histone variant H2AZ substituting H2A.
          * [OrganismalEntity](OrganismalEntity.md) - A named entity that is either a part of an organism, a whole organism, population or clade of organisms, excluding chemical entities
              * [AnatomicalEntity](AnatomicalEntity.md) - A subcellular location, cell type or gross anatomical part
                  * [Cell](Cell.md)